KoninMikhail/study-playground/Interviews/Questions/Git/How work with git branches.md

 ---
 * What is a branch in git?
 * How to create a new branch?
+* How to create a new branch and goto it?
+* How switch branches
 * How to delete a branch, what happens when a branch is deleted?
 ---